Classification of all constant solutions of ${\rm SU}(2)$ Yang-Mills equations with arbitrary current in pseudo-Euclidean space ${\mathbb R}^{p,q}$: The results for the case n=2 : R11 .

 For all these potentials $\Psi^A$, we have zero strength $F=0$.
 This also follows from the results of \cite{Sch}: in Euclidean and Lorentzian cases, $F=0$ for $J=0$.
-This is not so in the cases of other signatures.
-We will show it below.
+This is not so in the case of other signatures, see the example below (see Table 3: the solutions (\ref{Ad000a}) and (\ref{Fd000a}) for $p\geq 2$ and $q\geq 2$; the solutions (\ref{Ad000b}) and (\ref{Fd000b}) for $p\geq 3$ and $q\geq 3$).